damianoazzolini/pasta/README.md

 git clone git@github.com:damianoazzolini/pasta.git
 ```

-Finally, move into the src/pasta folder and you are ready to go
+Finally, move into the `pasta` folder and you are ready to go
 ```
-cd src/pasta
+cd pasta
 python3 pasta_solver.py --help
 ```